Kristína (singer)

 Kristína Peláková (born 20 August 1987), known professionally as Kristína, is a Slovak singer.
 She is best known for representing Slovakia in the Eurovision Song Contest 2010 with the song “Horehronie”.
 The song placed 16th in the semi-final with a total of 24 points.
 Kristína is one of the most popular female artists in Slovakia and the Czech Republic, and has toured both countries on multiple occasions.

 Kristína started her career as a child singer, dancer and piano player in Svidník, Slovakia.
 Following the advice of her music teacher, she took singing as her major and attended the Conservatoire (Music School) in Košice.
 While studying, her favourite place in town was the Jazz Club, where she met Martin Kavulič.
 He became her producer and helped her to secure a contract with the record label H.o.M.E.
 Production.

 Kristína’s debut single was "Som tvoja" featuring the rapper Opak, released in 2007.
 Her next single, named "Vráť mi tie hviezdy" became a hit in Slovakia the following year.
 Her début album "....ešte váham" was released in 2008.

 In October 2010, her single "V sieti ťa mám" reached number one on the Slovak airplay chart, making it her third chart-topping single after "Horehronie" earlier that year and "Stonka" in 2009.
 In October 2010, she released her second studio album, also titled "V sieti ťa mám".
 It was well received by critics, who praised its contemporary production.
 Her single “Life Is A Game” was the official song of the 2011 Ice Hockey championship, held in Slovakia.

 Since appearing at Eurovision, Kristína has continued to release music, including the compilation album “Tie Naj” in 2014.
 The album included the hit singles "Rozchodový reggaeton" and "Ta ne" which became her first top ten single in Poland.
 “Tie Naj” was subsequently certified platinum in Slovakia.

-In 2017, Kristína released her fifth album “Mat Srdce” which included the Slovak top-ten singles “Si pre mna best” and “Laska bombova”.
+In 2017, Kristína released her fifth album “Mať Srdce” which included the Slovak top-ten singles “Si pre mňa best” and “Láska bombová”.
 This was followed by her first children's album “Snívanky”, released in 2020.